Lecrapouille/MyMakefile/doc/API.md

 - `VERBOSE` (or `V`): When set, displays Makefile rules content during execution
 - `DEBUG` (or `D`): When set, shows shell commands during execution

-Best practice is to modify these when calling make, and they can be combined with other makefile debug options:
+Best practice is to add them, combined with other makefile debug options:

 - `--warn-undefined-variables`
 - `--just-print`
 - `--print-data-base`

-### Example (Console)
+### Example

 ```bash
 > V=1 D=1 make all --warn-undefined-variables